 Although you use electricity in your home every day, some electrical problems are easy to overlook or even ignore.
 However, even small electrical problems can add up into wasted energy, poor electrical performance, and even fire or shock hazards over time if not addressed.
 Learning to spot some of the most common home electrical problems gives you the advanced warning you need to contact a residential electrician in northern VA for prompt electrical repair.

-Static shocks are common in the winter because your home’s heating system often draws moisture out of the air, leaving it dry and more prone to developing static electricity.
-Receiving mild shocks here and there around your home during this time is normal, but consistently feeling a shock or tingle when you touch a given appliance, cord, or outlet is a sign that there is an electrical problem to blame.
-In most cases, this type of shock is due to a problem with the wiring either inside the appliance or in your home’s electrical system; it could be due to a lack of proper grounding as well.
+While static shocks are common in the winter because your home’s heating system often draws moisture out of the air, they can also occur in the summer months if your home is lacking humidity.
+However, if you are consistently feeling a shock or tingle when you touch a given appliance, cord, or outlet it could be a sign that there is an electrical problem to blame.
+In most cases, this type of shock is due to a problem with the wiring either inside the appliance or in your home’s electrical system; it could be a lack of proper grounding as well.
 Always address this type of issue immediately by calling your residential electrician, as shocks due of this nature can worsen over time and even become potentially dangerous.

 Power enters your home in a steady flow, where it is sent to every outlet and fixture for use.
 Flickering power or lighting across your home is typically a sign that your electrical system is not handling the inflow of power properly.
 Although this problem may seem like merely an annoyance to be ignored, if it happens consistently, it could mean there is loose or aging wiring in your home that requires electrical repair or replacement.
 Other symptoms of this problem include faulty or finicky light switches and loud buzzing noises from your switches when you turn them on.
 Even if these issues are limited to only a certain area of your home or a single fixture, you still need professional assistance to resolve the problem for safety and convenience.

-Don’t let your home’s electrical problems go unrepaired—click through our website to learn more about our comprehensive residential electrical services in Fairfax and Montgomery County, including electrical inspection, repair, and upgrades.
-You can also find out more about your home’s electrical systems and how to maintain them on our blog.
+Don’t let your home’s electrical problems go un-repaired—click through our website to learn more about our comprehensive residential electrical services, including electrical inspection, repair, and upgrades.
+When you need an electrician who knows their stuff, give us a call or schedule online!